The first moment of quadratic twists of modular $L$-functions: Introduction

-In particular, Murty-Murty \cite{Murty-Murty} proved the asymptotic formula for the first moment of the derivative of quadratic twists of modular $L$-functions with an error term $O(X (\log X)^{1-\rho})$, where $\rho$ is an explicit positive real number.
+In particular, Murty-Murty \cite{Murty-Murty} proved an asymptotic formula for the first moment of the derivative of quadratic twists of modular $L$-functions with an error term $O(X (\log X)^{1-\rho})$, where $\rho$ is an explicit positive real number.
 It was later improved by Iwaniec \cite{Iwaniec} to a power savings $O(X^{\frac{13}{14} + \varepsilon})$ for a smoothed version.
 In \cite{Bump-F-H-01} Bump-Friedberg-Hoffstein claimed the error term $O(X^{\frac{3}{5} + \varepsilon})$ without proof.
-Note that in \cite{Iwaniec,Murty-Murty} they considered quadratic twists of elliptic curve $L$-functions, but it is no doubt that the methods there would extend to all modular newforms.
-This paper is to obtain an error term of the size $O(X^{\frac{1}{2}+\varepsilon})$.
-The improvement is due to the recursive method developed by Young in his works on the moments of quadratic Dirichlet $L$-functions \cite{Young01, Young}.
-The argument here also allows us to obtain an error term of the same size $O(X^{\frac{1}{2} + \varepsilon})$ for the first moment of quadratic twists of modular $L$-functions, which improves the error term $O(X^{\frac{13}{14} + \varepsilon})$ of Stefanicki \cite[Theorem 3]{Stefanicki} and Luo-Ramakrishnan \cite[Proposition 3.6]{Luo-Ramakrishnan} and $O(X^{\frac{7}{8} + \varepsilon})$ of Soundararajan-{Radziwi\strokel\strokel} \cite[Proposition 2]{Sound-Radziwill}.
-Also, with slightly more effort, we can obtain similar results for the first moment of higher derivatives of twisted modular $L$-functions.
+Note that in \cite{Iwaniec,Murty-Murty} they considered quadratic twists of elliptic curve $L$-functions, but it is no doubt that the methods there will extend to all modular newforms.
+The goal of this paper is to obtain an error term of the size $O(X^{\frac{1}{2}+\varepsilon})$ for a smoothed version.
+The improvement is mainly due to a recursive method developed by Heath-Brown \cite{HB01} and Young \cite{Young01, Young}.
+The argument of this paper also allows us to obtain an error term of the same size $O(X^{\frac{1}{2} + \varepsilon})$ for the first moment of quadratic twists of modular $L$-functions, which improves the error term $O(X^{\frac{13}{14} + \varepsilon})$ of Stefanicki \cite[Theorem 3]{Stefanicki} and Luo-Ramakrishnan \cite[Proposition 3.6]{Luo-Ramakrishnan} and $O(X^{\frac{7}{8} + \varepsilon})$ of {Radziwi\strokel\strokel}-Soundararajan \cite[Proposition 2]{Sound-Radziwill}.
+Also, with slightly more effort, one can obtain similar results for the first moment of higher derivatives of twisted modular $L$-functions.

 To precisely state our result, we shall introduce some notation.
 Let $f$ be a modular form of weight $\kappa $ for the full modular group $SL_2 (\mathbb{Z})$.
 (Our argument may extend to congruent subgroups.)
 We assume $f$ is an eigenfunction of all Hecke operators.
 The Fourier expansion of $f$ at infinity is